gabeklein/expressive-mvc/README.md

 ```

-> You may notice this approach is also more efficient, similar to `useCallback`, the callbacks aren't closured every render like before. 😬
+> You may notice this approach is also more efficient, similar to `useCallback`, the callbacks aren't being re-closured every render. 😬

 ```jsx
 const KitchenCounter = () => {